 You can view your results within one hour of submitting your test.
-The results will also be emailed to your email id.

 An annual felicitation ceremony will be held every year to recognize exceptional achievements by students, and to honour schools and teachers who have been at the forefront of mathematics advancement